maximilian-ho/how-we-teach-ourselves/change_what_it_means_to_win.md

 Meanwhile, if our definition of winning is improving society, then everyone can win, because everyone can contribute to society.
 This mindset causes us to see everyone as collaborators, and makes us empower others.

-There is no limit to how much we can improve society.
+There's no limit to how much we can improve society.
 Innovation is infinite.